-I celebrated my 30th birthday more than three years ago.
-Although I had an enjoyable celebration, I didn’t treat it as the seminal event it usually represents, at least for our culture.
+I celebrated my 30th birthday a few years back, and although I had an enjoyable celebration, I didn’t treat it as the seminal event it usually represents, at least for our culture.
 Perhaps it’s because I had just moved to Washington, D.C. to begin a new job and didn’t have the capacity for any added introspection.

-It wasn’t until the other weekend, though, that I understood why.
-While my wife and I drove along the GW Parkway, the topic of her fast-approaching 30th birthday came up.
+It wasn’t years later, though, that I understood why.
+While my wife and I drove along the GW Parkway, the topic of her fast-approaching 30th birthday had come up.
 After planning a visit to New York City, my wife slipped into contemplative mode and asked what I enjoyed most about turning 30.

 From there, the conversation took on a life of its own.
 With space to air thoughts and emotions, it felt like the much-needed reflection I had forgone three years earlier.
 From the perspective of someone looking forward to their 30th birthday and another person looking back at that same experience, we uncovered three important lessons turning 30 teaches you.